tractordev/apptron/README.md

 Now we can put this file in a directory with an `index.html` (maybe from the `demo` dir again) and simply run `go build` to get a binary.

 Since we're doing similar things as our builder does, we can reuse some of those utility functions.
-However, you could also make a program without them, and instead doing all hostbridge calls from Go, perhaps exposing them to JavaScript some other way or not at all.
+However, you could also make a program without them, and instead doing all apptron calls from Go, perhaps exposing them to JavaScript some other way or not at all.

 For example, here is an even simpler Go program that doesn't even make a window (so it doesn't need to serve any files).
 It simply lets you pick some files using the native file picker dialog and then prints them out.